wlsf82/crypto-price-tracker/README.md

 Users can set custom price alerts for any supported cryptocurrency:

 - **Alert Conditions**: Set alerts for when price goes above or below a specified value
+- **One-shot Alerts**: Alerts fire once when the condition is met and are automatically removed from your alerts list
-- **Persistent Storage**: Alerts are saved in browser localStorage and persist across sessions
+- **Persistent Storage**: Alerts are saved in browser localStorage and persist across sessions until they trigger
 - **Push Notifications**: Receive browser notifications when alert conditions are met (requires notification permission)
-- **Multiple Alerts**: Set multiple alerts per cryptocurrency with proper notification stacking
+- **Multiple Alerts**: Set multiple alerts per cryptocurrency with proper notification stacking; each alert fires once independently
-- **User Control**: Alerts trigger every time conditions are met until manually removed
+- **No Manual Removal Needed**: There is no Remove button; if you need a different threshold, simply add a new alert

 ### 📊 Comparison View